isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-malay-seafarers-in-liverpool.md

 #### **Tim Bunnell** speaks to former Malay sailors who reside in the English city and learns how they manage to sustain their identity in a city so removed from home.

 <img src="/images/Vol-14-issue-2/malay-seafarers-in-liverpool/Seafarers1.JPG">
-<div style="background-color: white;"></i></div>
+<div style="background-color: white;">Malay seafarers in Liverpool sent postcards “home” to villages, towns and cities in Southeast Asia.
+This is one such postcard sent by Carrim Haji Quigus Rahim on 28 January 1989.
+Carrim was the man from whom Abdul Rahim Daud had rented a room in the early 1970s.
+The latter began his studies at Liverpool University in 1970 and was a frequent visitor to the Malay Club at 7 Jermyn Street as a student. <i>Courtesy of Noegroho Andy Handojo.</i></div>

-Liverpool saw extremes of both prosperity and decline in a span of just two centuries.1 Between the 18th and early 20th centuries, the British city on the northwestern coast of England, where the River Mersey meets the Irish Sea, was a major global trade and migration port.
+Liverpool saw extremes of both prosperity and decline in a span of just two centuries.[^1] Between the 18th and early 20th centuries, the British city on the northwestern coast of England, where the River Mersey meets the Irish Sea, was a major global trade and migration port.
 During the Industrial Revolution that took place from around 1760 to 1840, Liverpool’s role as the main gateway in the West for raw materials and finished goods, along with the ships that called there, were instrumental in developing Britain’s trading links with North and South America, West Africa, the Middle and Far East, and Australia.

-At the end of the 19th century, Liverpool’s four major import trades – cotton, sugar, timber and grain – flourished and its dock force alone numbered 30,000.2 But in the last three decades of the 20th century, the one-time “world city” fell into economic decline, and by the early 1980s, unemployment rates in Liverpool were among the highest in the United Kingdom.3
+At the end of the 19th century, Liverpool’s four major import trades – cotton, sugar, timber and grain – flourished and its dock force alone numbered 30,000.[^2] But in the last three decades of the 20th century, the one-time “world city” fell into economic decline, and by the early 1980s, unemployment rates in Liverpool were among the highest in the United Kingdom.[^3]

 <img src="/images/Vol-14-issue-2/malay-seafarers-in-liverpool/Seafarers2.JPG">
 <div style="background-color: white;">(Left) An illustration depicting the port of Liverpool during its heyday in the 1950s. <i>Image reproduced from flickr.</i><br>